 Important: We recommend you don’t change this default setting unless you have not saved your credit card information in the Store app.
 For instance, if you have saved your credit card information in the Store app, anyone who has access to your PC will be able to purchase apps, music, and movies from the Store if you have configured the Store to not to ask for your password while making a purchase.

-Step 2: Once the Store app is launched, click on the three horizontal dots (appears next to search box) and then click Settings option.
+Step 2: Once the Store app is launched, click on the three horizontal dots (appears next to search box) and then click the Settings option.

-Step 4: You will see the following dialog where you need to enter your Microsoft account password or PIN (if you have enabled PIN to login to Windows 10).
-If you have setup Windows Hello fingerprint reader, you will be asked to swipe your finger on the fingerprint to verity your identity.
+Step 4: You will see the following dialog where you need to enter your Microsoft account password or PIN (if you have enabled PIN to log in to Windows 10).
+If you have set up Windows Hello fingerprint reader, you will be asked to swipe your finger on the fingerprint to verify your identity.

 NOTE: You need to enter your Microsoft account password that you used to sign-in to the Store and not the local user account password (applies only to those who are using a local account on Windows 10).
-Users using a Microsoft account to sign in to Windows 10 will have to the enter the same password that you enter at the login screen.
+Users using a Microsoft account to sign in to Windows 10 will have to enter the same password that you enter at the login screen.